incx07/epam-lab/documentation/Software Requirements Specification.md

 ### 1. Search and view detail information about TV series

-The mode is designed to search TV series and view detail information about the series selected by the user.
+The mode is designed to search a TV series and view detail information about a series selected by user.

 Main scenario:
-* User enters the name of the series in search box and presses button “Search”;
+* User enters the name of the series in search box and presses the “Search” button;
 * Application displays a list of series found in the database of myshows.me;

 <img src="https://github.com/incx07/epam-lab/blob/develop/documentation/images/003.JPG" alt="Picture 01" width="800"/>